monusurana/reinforcement-learning-continuous-control/Report.md

 )
 ```

-These are the key pieces of the algorithm:
+These are other the key pieces of the algorithm:

 ### Experience Replay